raymond-u/taste/README.md

 - [BUSCO](https://gitlab.com/ezlab/busco)
 - [dammit](https://github.com/dib-lab/dammit)

-Make sure they can be found in $PATH, or paths to their executables are properly configured in `config/config.yaml`.
+Make sure they can be found in $PATH, or paths to their executables are correctly configured in `config/config.yaml`.

 ## Usage